Facts & figures

 Complex systems are composed of large numbers of diverse interacting parts that can be prone to unexpected and often disruptive dynamics.
 Small changes can generate large, amplified effects.

 For example, a single malfunction in a local substation can lead to cascading state-wide electricity grid failures, or the emergence of a new pathogen in a remote village can give rise to a devastating global epidemic.

 Systems engineers are tasked with modelling, analysing and designing resilient strategies for crisis forecasting and management in technological, socioeconomic and socioecological systems.
 You can apply these skills to a wide range of industries.

-You will develop further specialised technical knowledge in one of five specialisations:
+You will develop further specialised technical knowledge in one of four specialisations: